poojas8171/temperture-converter/README.md

 # temperture-converter
-I developed this temperature website using  web development.
+I developed this temperature converter website using  web development.